 Who are we?

 Hello there!
 Thanks for taking the time to visit our website and learn more about the DJ services we offer here at Silicon Forest Entertainment!
 We decided to start this blog portion of the website as a way to keep everyone posted on events we DJ as well as post some random tips for wedding and event planning.
-There are so many wedding and event venues in Portland which we’ll be experiencing for the first time this year that we felt it would be helpful to share our first impressions and honest opinions of the local vendors.
+There are so many wedding and event venues in Portland which we’ll be experiencing for the first time since moving to Portland that we felt it would be helpful to share our first impressions and honest opinions of the local vendors.
 We’ll be reviewing the local Oregon vendors through the “lens” of a wedding DJ/Photographer and let you know which ones are the most conducive to hosting a “dance-centric” wedding or which ones may focus more on aesthetics… or both, if we’re lucky!

 To give you a bit of background, I (Craig Kraus) have been performing as a mobile DJ since 2004.
 I started as “iDigital Jock” in 2004 performing at weddings and parties as a solo artist in Phoenix, Arizona.
 I was one of the first mobile DJs to adopt the use of Numark’s iDJ controller utilizing two classic iPods instead of turntables.
 In 2007, Numark introduced the iDJ2, which consolidated down to one iPod with the ability to cue up to two different channels and use jog wheels for mixing.
 In 2010, Numark introduced the NS7, which was one of the first DJ controllers with motorized digital vinyl turntables.
 At this time, I got so busy with events that I brought on a partner (DJ Kayce) and started “AZHD Entertainment” in early 2010.
 During those 10 years of being a mobile DJ in Arizona, we performed at over 500 weddings and numerous other types of events.
 Our mission has always been to provide exceptional DJ services at a price that everyone can afford.